gauravsh0812/AutoMATES/README.md

-# automates_scripts data engineering scripts
+# automates data engineering scripts

 ParsingLatexEqns.py --> Python code to parse the equations from the latex source codes of research papers.